sagawatatsuya/ReactionT5v2/README.md

 You can use ReactionT5 for product prediction, retrosynthesis prediction, and yield prediction.

 ### Task: Forward
 To predict the products of reactions from their inputs, use the following command.
-The code expects 'input_data' as a string or CSV file that contains an 'input' column.
-The format of the string or the contents of the column should follow this template: "REACTANT:{SMILES of reactants}REAGENT:{SMILES of reagents, catalysts, or solvents}".
-If there are no catalyst, reagent, or solvents, fill the blank with a space.
-For multiple compounds, concatenate them with ".".(ex.
-"REACTANT:COC(=O)C1=CCCN(C)C1.O.\[Al+3].\[H-].\[Li+].\[Na+].\[OH-]REAGENT:C1CCOC1")
+The code expects these data to contain columns named 'REACTANT', 'REAGENT', and 'PRODUCT'; each has SMILES information.
+If there is no reagent information, fill in the blank with ' '.
+For multiple compounds, concatenate them with ".".
 ```
 cd task_forward
 python prediction.py \
     --input_data="../data/task_forward_demo_input.csv" \
+    --model_name_or_path="sagawa/ReactionT5v2-forward" \
     --input_max_length=150 \
     --num_beams=5 \
     --num_return_sequences=5 \